Taylor Walls Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is second in the league with a collective 9.9 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.8 K/9, the third-best in the league.

-- The Astros have a 3.45 team ERA that ranks fifth across all MLB pitching staffs.
+- The Astros have the fourth-ranked team ERA across all league pitching staffs (3.30).

-- The Astros rank 11th in baseball in home runs given up (23 total, 1.0 per game).
+- The Astros allow the eighth-fewest home runs in baseball (23 total, one per game).

-- The Astros are sending Garcia (1-2) to make his fifth start of the season.
-He is 1-2 with a 5.14 ERA and 24 strikeouts through 21 2/3 innings pitched.
+- Brown makes the start for the Astros, his fifth of the season.
+He is 2-0 with a 3.09 ERA and 24 strikeouts in 23 1/3 innings pitched.

-- The right-hander's last time out came on Thursday against the Toronto Blue Jays, when he tossed seven scoreless innings while allowing two hits.
+- In his most recent appearance on Friday, the righty tossed 4 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering seven hits.

-- The 26-year-old has put up an ERA of 5.14, with 10.3 strikeouts per nine innings, in four games this season.
-Opponents have a .259 batting average against him.
+- In four games this season, the 24-year-old has an ERA of 3.09, with 9.3 strikeouts per nine innings.
+Opponents are batting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.